 2021 Afcon: Former Caf official Shatta claims new doubts on Cameroon's ability to host Africa

-A former Technical Director of the Confederation of African Football (Caf), Abdel Moneim Shatta has cast doubt over the hosting of the 2021 Africa Cup of Nations in Cameroon.
+A former Technical Director of the Confederation of African Football, Abdel Moneim Shatta has cast doubt over the hosting of the 2021 Africa Cup of Nations in Cameroon.

-The 33rd edition of the tournament is scheduled to be hosted by Cameroon and is expected to take place from January 9 to February 6, 2022.
+The Afcon is scheduled to be hosted by Cameroon and is expected to take place from January 9 to February 6, 2022.

 Editors' Picks